lagnadoLab/CortexModel/README.md

 The model designed and tested under the Windows operating systems.
 Test under Linux and Mac OS are needed to be done.

 ## Installation Guide
+The model is developed using Python 3.11.5 | packaged by Anaconda, Inc.
+The full virtual environment requirements are in [requirements.txt](./requirements.txt)
 ## Results

 ## Citation